MURALS

 Tortuga Gallery, 901 Edith SE, Albuquerque — Part of Mural Fest 2018

-Denise Weaver Ross—Lead Designer & Painter, Roe LiBretto—Painter, and Joel David—Mosaic Artist
+Denise Weaver Ross—Lead Designer & Painter, Roe LiBretto—Painter, and Joel Davis—Mosaic Artist

 Artist volunteers included: Jan Beck, Ilene Weiss, Lesley Long, Heather Linderfelt, and Topher House